JeffreyHouseProject/williamchiu.github.io/_posts/2015-4-3-Hello-World2.md

 ## Blogging with Jekyll
 I planned to start a blog using Jekyll back in January.
 It's been on the backburner ever since.

-Overall, I'm liking Jekyll.
+Overall, now that I have got around to using it, I'm liking Jekyll.

-I forked Jekyll Now to start the site.
+To start the site, I forked Jekyll Now.
 (Sue me)

 I mean, dont.
 Jekyll Now is awesome.
 Jekyll Now is both easy and convenient, but most importantly, it looks hot.
 I see the 1.6 line height.
 I see the slight grays and the center alignment.
 That Jekyll Now CSS is spot on.